 Claude Shannon was born in a hospital in Petoskey, Michigan, and grew up in nearby Gaylord, the home of his parents.
 His father was a judge, his mother a language teacher of German origin.
 During his high school years he worked as a messenger for the Western Union.
 He followed his sister Catherine to the University of Michigan in 1932.
 In 1936 he moved to MIT with a degree in mathematics and electrical engineering.
 In his master thesis (1937), A Symbolic Analysis of Relay and Switching Circuits, he applied Boolean algebra to construct digital circuits.
 The work arose from the analysis of the relay circuits in Vannevar Bush‘s Differential Analyzer analog computer, which Shannon programmed for users.
 In 1940 he received his doctorate in mathematics with a thesis on theoretical genetics (An Algebra for Theoretical Genetics) at MIT.

 In the mid-1960s he became interested in financial transactions and gave several well-attended lectures at MIT (one of his listeners was Paul Samuelson).
 He proposed a method, now called Constant Proportion Rebalanced Portfolio, to profit from random market fluctuations (after each transaction, the capital was divided into exactly two halves, one for speculation, the other cash reserve).
-Shannon received many honours for his work.
+Shannon received many honors for his work.
 Among a long list of awards were the Alfred Nobel American Institute of American Engineers Award in 1940, the National Medal of Science in 1966, the Audio Engineering Society Gold Medal in 1985, and the Kyoto Prize in 1985.
+Shannon developed Alzheimer’s disease and spent the last few years of his life in a nursing home; he died in 2001.

 References and Further Reading: